KevinVolkov/SalesProject/README.md

 -----------------------------------------------------------------------------------------------------------------

+12/07/24 Fixed bugs: 1.
+Orders string was too small in DB for multiple orders (../models/Customer.js).
+                        DB schema changed, deleteing previous 'ecommercedb' is required before next run.
+                     2. Confirmation email should show the total with only 2 digits after '.'
+					    (../controllers/orderController.js)
+         Added "shipping method" to the checkout view: it was requirement of the assignment.
+		 (../views/checkout.ejs and ..public/css/styles.css)

+-----------------------------------------------------------------------------------------------------------------

 12/06/24 Integrated latest Irvin's fixes for admin functions (not in ../additem.ejs - there was some crash
          when adding an item)

------------------------------------------------------------------------------------------------------------------

 12/03/24 Added 'admin' functions.
 Some more work is needed, probably, if we have time (or not)